-Those who believe in Our Lady of Guadalupe say that praying to her and offering “mandas,” has proved miraculous.
-A “manda,” a promise to do some type of sacrifice in exchange for a miracle, gets the job done, they say.
+It is powerful.
+People who believe in Our Lady of Guadalupe say that praying to her and offering “mandas,” has proved miraculous.
+A “manda,” refers to promising to do some type of sacrifice in exchange for a miracle; it gets the job done, people say.

 Our Lady of Guadalupe has healed a loved one’s illness, protected children from danger and brought solace to people challenged by misfortune, legend has it, and many Mexicans attest.

-One of the most common “manda” is to walk barefoot during “La Peregrinacion,” a march every December 12 or within a few days before, usually early in the morning, starting from a church, passing through town, and ending with a mass in another church –and it may take many hours and miles.
+One of the most common “manda” is to walk barefoot during “La Peregrinación,” a pilgrimage every December 12th or within a few days before, usually early in the morning, starting from a church, passing through town, and ending with a mass in another church –and it may take many hours and miles.

 People walk for one reason or another.
 The man in the picture, holding a bouquet of roses, for instance, is paying respect to the saint, and praying for her sister, who passed away a few days before the march.